vishwasmittal/what-happens-when/you_install_postgres_on_ubuntu.md

 2. Make sure the download source is trustworthy
 3. Figure out what additional software (dependencies) is needed
 4. Check if there's enough space
-5. Prepare for download and ask for user input.
+5. Prepare for download and ask for user input
-6. Download the packages and verify checksum.
+6. Download the packages and verify checksums

 ### 1. Repository Configuration Processing